TrivadisPF/data-mesh-hackathon/README.md

-# data-mesh-demo
+# data-mesh-hackathon
-A Data Mesh demo repository
+This is the repository of the Data Mesh Hackathon